Nutrients Inside the Water Resource Recovery Facilities

 Expiration Date: October 4, 2027

 Regulated sources, such as Water Resource Recovery Facilities (WRRFs), have historically carried most of the burden for reducing nutrients entering waterbodies.
-They have significantly invested in process and technological advancements, and infrastructure to reduce nutrient loads in their discharge.
-This has, in some instances, resulted in higher rate payer and end user costs than a community can afford.
-This in turn has presented a challenge with affordability, while not always achieving the desired reductions in nutrient loads and waterbody improvements when other sources of nutrients were not also effectively addressed.
+They have significantly invested in process and technological advancements and infrastructure to reduce nutrient loads in their discharge.
+This has, in some instances, resulted in higher ratepayer and end-user costs than a community can afford.
+This in turn has presented a challenge with affordability while not always achieving the desired reductions in nutrient loads and waterbody improvements when other sources of nutrients were not also effectively addressed.

 READ WEF'S OFFICIAL POSITION STATEMENT ON NUTRIENTS IN THE WATER RESOURCE RECOVERY FACILITIES